Irreq/typingstat/README.md

 # Typingstat
-A python module to measure your typing as you type.
+This repository contains two parts, a simple C typingstat program (main) that tries to compute your WPM and relative error as you type.
+The repository also contains a python module (legacy) to measure your typing as you type.
 The information about your typing can be accessed by a another python module or displayed by `demos/viewer.py` in real-time*.

 \* (Close to real time, as it buffers the data)